 Cracked and Raw Skin

-For cracked skin anywhere, there is nothing like the lip balm.
+For cracked skin anywhere, there is nothing like the Organic Lip Balms.
 Did you catch that?
 The lip balm.
-I recommend the lip balm over the body balm for getting into cracked skin anywhere on the body – especially when the cracks are so dry and hardened that they just won’t come together to heal.
+I recommend the lip balm over the Organic Magic Balm for getting into cracked skin anywhere on the body – especially when the cracks are so dry and hardened that they just won’t come together to heal.
 For me that’s my knuckles.
 The lip balm is thicker than the body balm, so it gets into the cracks and stays put to soften and nourish the skin.
-Go with the unscented Naked lip balm if you can.
+Go with the unscented Naked Lip Balm if you can.
 However, if all you have is a scented one (Peppermint, Orange Ginger, or Lemon Lime), you’ll still like the results.
 This lip balm remedy is good day or night, but you’ll definitely notice the most dramatic results overnight.
 Put on a good coat right before bed.
 Keep it by your bedside for just that purpose.

 The worst thing for cracked skin is anything with alcohol.
 Alcohol is very common in lotions because it emulsifies oils, but on cracks it will burn like nobody’s business.

-The best treatment for sandpaper hands is an overnighter: rub in a generous amount of body balm and wear cotton gloves or socks over them to bed.
+The best treatment for sandpaper hands is an overnighter: rub in a generous amount of Unscented Organic Magic Balm and wear cotton gloves or socks over them to bed.
 Another good option is a full squirt of the lotion with a good hand massage.

 Dry, Red, or Itchy Faces

-During the day, the Dr. B’s lotion is a perfect light moisturizer.
+During the day, the Dr. B’s Organic Lotion is a perfect light moisturizer.

 Overall Itchiness and Ashy-ness